Cist Gwynedd - Community Support Fund

 Apply for funding

-We aim to process and award applications within 6 weeks of the closing date.
+We aim to assess and approve applications within 6 weeks of the closing date.

 Guidelines for inviting, receiving and opening quotations